PPSh-41: World War II

 As standard, each PPSh-41 came with two factory-fitted drum magazines, matched to the weapon with marked serial-numbers.
 If drum magazines were mixed and used with different serial-numbered PPSh-41, a loose fitting could result in poor retention and failure to feed.
 Drum magazines were superseded by a simpler PPS-42 box-type magazine holding 35 rounds, although an improved drum magazine made from 1 mm thick steel was also introduced in 1944.

-In 1943 the Red Army introduced the PPS-43, which was even more basic in its design than the PPSh-41 and had a more moderate rate of fire, but it did not replace the PPSh-41 during the war.
+In 1943 the Red Army introduced the PPS-43, which was even simpler in its design than the PPSh-41 and had a more moderate rate of fire, but it did not fully replace the PPSh-41 during the war.

-The Soviet Union also experimented with the PPSh-41 in a close air-support antipersonnel role, mounting 88 of the submachine guns in forward fuselage racks on the Tu-2Sh variant of the Tupolev Tu-2 bomber.
+The Soviet Union also experimented with the PPSh-41 in a close air support antipersonnel role, mounting 88 of the submachine guns in forward fuselage racks on the Tu-2Sh variant of the Tupolev Tu-2 bomber.

 The USSR had produced more than five million PPSh-41 submachine guns by the end of World War II.
-The Red Army would often equip platoons - and sometimes entire companies - with the weapon, giving them excellent short-range firepower.
+The Red Army would often equip platoons − and sometimes entire companies − with the weapon, giving them excellent short-range firepower.
 Thousands were dropped behind enemy lines in order to equip Soviet partisans to disrupt Axis operations, supply-lines and communications.